SAP CPI Integration with ReleaseOwl

 In the "Artifacts" list, click the three dots in the "Actions" column for the desired artifact.

-Select "Configure" from the dropdown menu.
+Select "Configure" from the list.

 Modify the required values in the configuration screen.